CALL FOR PAPERS

 Priority will be given to submissions directly related to the Congress sub-themes.
 If your presentation is beyond these themes, it will be judged based on its importance, its scholarly value and its practical impact.

-- All presenters must register and pay the congress registration fees as below.
+- All presenters must register and pay the congress registration fees as in the program.

 - Should you be unable to attend you must find a replacement in order to not disrupt the Congress programme.

 - Preference will be given to presenters attending all sessions in order to stimulate discussion and networking.